datastructures-js/priority-queue/README.md

 ### constructor
 #### PriorityQueue
-constructor requires a compare function that works similar to javascript sort callback, returning a number bigger than 0, means swap elemens.
+constructor requires a compare function that works similar to javascript sort callback, returning a number bigger than 0, means swap elements.

 ##### TS
 ```ts